 During the 90-minute tour, you'll get the real history of Chicago as well as learn fascinating tidbits about its famous buildings.
 We recommend going at twilight for a truly mesmerizing experience.

-Experience the Best Unique Things to Do in Chicago
+Experience the Best Unique or Interesting Things to Do in Chicago

-Now you're ready to experience the best unique things to do in Chicago.
-From interesting neighborhoods to explore to engaging museums and quirky entertainment, the Windy City offers a little something for everyone.
+Now you're ready to experience the best unique things to do in Chicago Underground Comedy from interesting neighborhoods to explore to engaging museums and quirky entertainment, the Windy City offers a little something for everyone.

 Which Unusual Activity Will You Add to Your Chicago Itinerary?